End of Life: The Tough Questions

 When you reach the end of your life, what do you want to die on a home care or any?

 When you think about your death, what do you imagine: a quiet, peaceful passing at home in your sleep, or would you rather end your life surrounded by loved ones in a comfortable hospital room?
 And if you do have a medical condition, do you want to spend your final days receiving palliative care that focuses on pain relief and quality of life, or are you planning on going into hospice care, where there is more focus on life and quality?
+Have you done your last will and testament?
+If it is not watertight then your family may have to search for a probate attorney in Denver or wherever you are based, so they can stop it from going to court after you die.

 The first question we all ask ourselves is, “when I retire, will I have enough money to last till I die?”
 But this single question, while vitally important, can be easy to ignore.
 The truth is that retirement planning is complex and involves a number of questions that can be difficult to answer questions like how much money do I need to retire?
 How much will my investments grow?
 What will my costs be in retirement?